evgdim/BestPractices/oracle.md

         WHEN 'VARCHAR2' THEN 'String'
         WHEN 'NUMBER' THEN 'BigDecimal'
         WHEN 'INT' THEN 'Integer'
-        WHEN 'DATE' THEN 'java.sql.Timestamp'
+        WHEN 'DATE' THEN 'Timestamp'
-        WHEN 'TIMESTAMP' THEN 'java.sql.Timestamp'
+        WHEN 'TIMESTAMP' THEN 'Timestamp'
         ELSE '<Unknown>'
       END;
       JAVA_PROP_NAME := replace(initcap(c.COLUMN_NAME),'_');